Interventional pulmonology: Training and certification

 For purposes of formal training in interventional pulmonology, dedicated training programs only became available in the early 21st century.
 The first dedicated program was a 12-month advanced fellowship offered by Dr. Beamis at Lahey Clinic in Boston.
 Currently, there are over 30 IP fellowship programs across the country.
 However, training programs have varied considerably in terms of the breadth and depth of procedural training that they offer.

 To address the issue of inconsistent IP training across fellowship programs, representative members from five professional organizations (AABIP, AIPPD, ACCP, ATS, and APCCMPD) jointly published a list of minimum standards required by July 2019 in order for IP fellowship programs to receive formal accreditation from the AABIP and AIPPD.

 To be eligible for this fellowship, applicants must first complete a three-year fellowship in pulmonary & critical care medicine.
 Most of these programs select one to two fellow(s) per year, applying though the Interventional Pulmonary Fellow Application Service (IPFAS©).
 As with most other medical specialties and subspecialties across the United States, applicants are matched to programs through the National Resident Matching Program (NRMP, or the “Match”).

-As of 2024, interventional pulmonology has achieved ACGME accrediation.
+As of 2024, interventional pulmonology has achieved ACGME accreditation.